efekrbs/efekrbs/README.md

 <h2 align="left">Hi 👋!
-My name is efa and I'm a student hwo keen on algorithms and some coding project.</h2>
+My name is efa and I'm a student hwo keen on algorithms andsome coding project.</h2>

 ###